zitadel/zitadel/docs/docs/guides/authentication/login-users.md

 - `client_id`: this tells the authorization server which application it is, copy from Console
 - `redirect_uri`: where the authorization code is sent to after the user authentication, must be one of the registered in the previous step
 - `response_type`: if you want to have a code (authorization code flow) or directly a token (implicit flow), so when ever possible use `code`
-- `scope`: what scope you want to grant to the access_token / id_token, minimum is `openid`, typically you will have `openid profile email`
+- `scope`: what scope you want to grant to the access_token / id_token, minimum is `openid`, if you're unsure what you need you might start with `openid profile email`

 We recommend always using two additional parameters `state` and `nonce`.
 The former enables you to transfer a state through the authentication process.
 The latter is used to bind the client session with the id_token and to mitigate replay attacks.